yancong222/portfolio/README.md

 # portfolio

-# collaborated with Dr. Wolff, P. and Haohan
+# NLP file goal: to increase transformer models' transparency

-# goal: to increase transformer models' transparency
+# high order reasoning file goal: to model and better our understanding of inferences reasoning